 You’re a spectator watching how other people spend their time.
 You’re constantly talking about what other people are doing or have planned because you’re doing nothing and planning nothing.
 You keep up with the “Joneses” but you have no motivation to join the “Joneses.”
 You’re in a crowd of busy people but, all alone.

 5. You chat with more people online than in real life.

 You belong to support groups, quilting groups, maybe even a book club but, they are all online.
-When you aren’t at work, the only people you talk to are via a $1,500 laptop you take to be with you every night.
+When you aren’t at work, the only people you talk to are via a $1,500 laptop that holds the contact info for your closest “friends.”
 The Internet allows you to say whatever you want to whoever you want.
-It’s your safety shield, your way to connect with others without every really connecting.
+It’s your safety shield, your way to connect with others without ever really connecting.
 It isn’t real life, though, only a crutch because maybe real life scares you?

 6. You’re always doing stuff for other people.